Gaius-Augustus/BRAKER/README.md

 -   Use simple scaffold names in the genome file (e.g. ```>contig1``` will work better than ```>contig1my custom species namesome putative function /more/information/  and lots of special characters %&!*(){}```).
 Make the scaffold names in all your fasta files simple before running any alignment program.

 -   In order to predict genes accurately in a novel genome, the genome should be masked for repeats.
 This will avoid the prediction of false positive gene structures in repetitive and low complexitiy regions.
 Repeat masking is also essential for mapping RNA-Seq data to a genome with some tools (other RNA-Seq mappers, such as HISAT2, ignore masking information).
-In case of GeneMark-EX and AUGUSTUS, softmasking (i.e. putting repeat regions into lower case letters and all other regions into upper case letters) leads to better results than hardmasking (i.e. replacing letters in repetitive regions by the letter `N` for unknown nucleotide).
+In case of GeneMark-ES/ET/EP/ETP and AUGUSTUS, softmasking (i.e. putting repeat regions into lower case letters and all other regions into upper case letters) leads to better results than hardmasking (i.e. replacing letters in repetitive regions by the letter `N` for unknown nucleotide).

--   Many genomes have gene structures that will be predicted accurately with standard parameters of GeneMark-EX and AUGUSTUS within BRAKER.
+-   Many genomes have gene structures that will be predicted accurately with standard parameters of GeneMark-ES/ET/EP/ETP and AUGUSTUS within BRAKER.
 However, some genomes have clade-specific features, i.e. special branch point model in fungi, or non-standard splice-site patterns.
 Please read the options section \[options\] in order to determine whether any of the custom options may improve gene prediction accuracy in the genome of your target species.

 -   Always check gene prediction results before further usage!
 You can e.g. use a genome browser for visual inspection of gene models in context with extrinsic evidence data.
 BRAKER supports the generation of track data hubs for the UCSC Genome Browser with MakeHub for this purpose.

 Overview of modes for running BRAKER
 ====================================

-BRAKER mainly features semi-unsupervised, extrinsic evidence data (RNA-Seq and/or protein spliced alignment information) supported training of GeneMark-EX<sup name="g1">[F1]</sup> and subsequent training of AUGUSTUS with integration of extrinsic evidence in the final gene prediction step.
+BRAKER mainly features semi-unsupervised, extrinsic evidence data (RNA-Seq and/or protein spliced alignment information) supported training of GeneMark-ES/ET/EP/ETP<sup name="g1">[F1]</sup> and subsequent training of AUGUSTUS with integration of extrinsic evidence in the final gene prediction step.
 However, there are now a number of additional pipelines included in BRAKER.
 In the following, we give an overview of possible input files and pipelines:

 -   Genome file, only.
 In this mode, GeneMark-ES is trained on the genome sequence, alone.
 Long genes predicted by GeneMark-ES are selected for training AUGUSTUS.
 Final predictions by AUGUSTUS are *ab initio*.
 This approach will likely yield lower prediction accuracy than all other here described pipelines. (see Figure [2](#fig1)),